 “Do I even need this?”
 That’s not as trivial a question as it seems.
 We’re all guilty of buying things we don’t really need merely because they’re cheap, readily available or happen to be in style.
 However, as “Fight Club” character Tyler Durden said: The things you own ending up owning you — because we worry about them, we bother and concern ourselves with our possessions.
 If you want to live a simpler life, start living with less and stop buying stuff you don’t need!

 With cheap prices at discount grocers, it’s easy to forget that meat should really be a luxury good.
 Less is more when you buy quality products.
-Cracking down on your own meat consumption saves money, hassle, reduces your environmental footprint and opens your your eyes to new perspectives.
+Cracking down on your meat consumption saves money, reduces your environmental footprint and opens your eyes to new perspectives.
 And doesn’t knowing that no animal had to die for you feel good?
-There’s a reason why a lot of well-known people living a minimalist lifestyle are also vegetarians or vegans.
+There’s a reason why a lot of well-known people who are vegetarians and vegans are also living a minimalist lifestyle.
+Not convinced?
+Here’re some of the benefits of eating more vegetables or even going vegetarian.
+But don’t put pressure too much on yourself, everyone has to start somewhere.

 This idea for more minimalist living is not as hard as it may sound: You too can cultivate your own homegrown herbs or vegetables right there on your window sill or even on the smallest of balconies.
 Your payout is a range of additive-free ingredients neither wrapped in plastic nor shipped halfway around the world — you get to eat whatever’s in season.
 Even if it’s only sprouts or a couple of tomatoes, growing your own food is rewarding and leaves you with a feeling of joy.